 Once you have your video finished you will want to do a little color correction.
-Depending on your program there may be an audio auto correct setting.
-If you want to be more advanced correction search “color correction” and the software platform that you were using in Google.
-There will be a few tutorials on how to do color correction in your platform.
+Depending on your program there may be an audio auto-correct setting.
+If you want more advanced correction, simply search “color correction” and the software platform that you were using in Google.
+There will be a few tutorials on how to do color correction on your platform.

 Many programs have auto-enhancement of the audio.
 Hopefully, your audio is not that bad if you purchased a microphone for your set up.

-If not adding music underneath the audio will help cover any background noise.
+If your audio isn’t great, adding music underneath the audio will help cover any background noise.
 Is it is important to set the volume of your video as relatively loud.

 A good way to test if your audio is loud enough is go watch a few commercials on YouTube.
 Then go click play on your video.
 The volume level should be about the same.
 I often find that it is louder than I expected, but you need to remember that many people will be watching the video in noisy environments over small speakers.

 Once you have all the edits completed, it is time to publish!
 The export can take a few hours depending on how fast your computer is.
 Don’t be afraid that it is taking a long time, just set your laptop or computer to not turn off and leave it overnight.
 If you have a fast computer you may be able to export your video in a lot less time.